ctch3ng/VBox_Raspbian_NodeRED_MongoDB/README.md

 ## Install Node-RED

-Open a Terminal and type
+In the Terminal and type
 ```
 sudo npm install -g --unsafe-perm node-red
 ```